mgolub2/IAtoDNG/README.md

 ```

 ## TODO
-* Support other Sinar Emotion models, such as the 75LV.
 * Read and apply the CCD calibration files included with Sinar backs.
+  * This is possibly already captured by emotion 75 .WR files.
+* Understand and apply the LINEAR and BLEMISH components of .WR files.
 * Tweak meta processing for other Camera bodies, such as the Mamiya AFD.
 * Package this repo into a Python module.
-* Some kind of GUI would be nice.
+* Some kind of GUI.
 * This could all be wrong :)